Free shipping over £15

 For dogs, rolling around in the grass feels good and helps remove any dead flakes from the dog's skin or debris that might be on their fur.
 This behaviour can also be a way for dogs to spread their scent around and leave their mark on their territory.

 If you see your dog scratching his back, take a look at his other body language clues to see if he's also showing any other signs of relaxation or contentment, such as a loose body, soft eyes, and slow wagging tail.
+If they appear distressed - it may be a sign of a deeper issue such as dermatitis or a skin infection.

 The Dog Might Want a Belly Rub (Rolls When You Pet Him)